fenago/python-networking-sysadmins/scripting/lab_guides/Lab_12.md

 ![](./images/1a35d7e2-d40a-41e1-99ad-f6f63a41ce62.jpg)

-In the preceding example, first we imported the required module, and then we used the `ggplot` style to plot the graph.
-We created two sets of array; that is,  `x1`, `y1` and `x2`, `y2`.
-Then we used the subplot function, `plt.subplot()`, because it allows us to plot different things within the same canvas.
-You can also use the `plt.figure()` function instead of `plt.subplot(),` if you want to display these two plots on a different canvas.

 Now, we are going to see how to plot the arrays using the `plt.figure()` function and save our generated figure